 On 08 November 2022, the "Trends in Client Reporting" took place for the 17th time - this year with top-class presentations from various institutions on the topic of «Investment Reporting and Climate».

-The program was moderated by Alexander Salim, member of the executive board at bmpi AG.
+Alexander Salim, member of the management board at bmpi, led through the program.
 The program and presentations are available below.

 Presentations